 Besides raising your income (through a side hustle, perhaps) and cutting your expenses, take advantage of balance transfer credit cards.
 These allow you to move a high-rate credit card balance to a new card with a 0 percent interest rate for up to 21 months.

 Refrain from making new purchases on this card.
 Divide how much you owe by the number of months in your no-interest promotion and stick to that monthly payment schedule.
 You’ll knock out the average $5,700 debt with 21 payments of $271 and change.
-Beware of transfer fees – that 21-month offer (the Citi Simplicity® Card) charges a 5 percent transfer fee.
+Beware of transfer fees – that 21-month introductory balance transfer offer (the Citi Simplicity® Card) charges a $5 or 5 percent transfer fee, whichever is greater (16.74% – 26.74% variable APR thereafter).
 Most balance transfer cards charge a transfer fee ranging from 3 to 5 percent.

 The longest 0 percent period without a transfer fee is 15 months (available on the Chase Slate, the BankAmericard® credit card and the Amex EveryDay® Credit Card from American Express).
 In all three instances, you need to transfer the balance within 60 days of opening the account to get the transfer fee waived.